curbengh/urlhaus-filter/README.md

 - https://cdn.staticaly.com/gl/curben/urlhaus-filter/raw/master/urlhaus-filter-online.txt

-**Note:** Lite version is ~95% smaller by excluding offline urls only.
+**Note:** Lite version is ~95% smaller by excluding offline urls.
 The status of urls is determined by the upstream Abuse.ch.
 However, the test is not 100% accurate and some malicious urls that are otherwise accessible may be missed.
 If bandwidth (1.5MB/day) is not a constraint, I recommend the regular version.

 *PS: While regular version contains roughly 65K filters, uBO can [easily handle](https://github.com/uBlockOrigin/uBlock-issues/issues/338#issuecomment-452843669) half a million filters.*